 - Salt & pepper (as needed)

-- In a deep frying pan heat a good amount of olive oil over medium heat and fry the zucchini until they’re brown, a few slices at time.
-Place zucchini on a paper towel-lined plate to drain oil.
+- Heat a good amount of olive oil in a pan over medium heat and fry the zucchini until slightly brown.

-- Once the zucchini are done sprinkle with a pinch of salt and a few hand-torn basil leaves.
+- Once the zucchini are all fried sprinkle with a pinch of salt and a few hand-torn basil leaves.

-- Bring to boil a large pot of water.
-Add salt and cook the spaghetti until very al dente accordingly to the package instructions.
+- Add salt to the pot with water and cook the spaghetti until very al dente.

-- Add pasta and the cheeses, add another ladleful of cooking water, more hand-torn basil and turn off the heat.
+- Pour in another ladleful of the cooking water, and more hand-torn basil.
+Then turn off the heat.

-- Mix thoroughly for one more minute or until the cheese has melted and turned into a creamy sauce that coats perfectly the pasta.
+- Stir vigorously for one minute or until the cheese has melted and turned into a creamy sauce that coats perfectly the pasta.